ro-double-b/RPFantasyDR_S9/open-items.md

 [ ] update ranking secion description
 [ ] update signup function to let users know that other users can see their username [ ] name not displaying when you are logged in
+[ ] have 'sign in to play' scroll you to top of page!

 ===> SUNDAY STRETCH